manojjanasale2002-alt/OIDC-Auth-Simulator---Golang/README.md

-🔑 Keycloak as OIDC Broker ☁️ Using Google 🌐 & Azure 🔷 IdPs for SSO 🔒
+🔑 OIDC Auth Simulator - Golang

+Overview
+A lightweight simulator built with Go to demonstrate the OIDC authentication flow using Keycloak as an identity broker and external IdPs like Google or Azure AD.

 ⚙️ Prerequisites
 	 •	Go 1.21+ installed
 	 •	Docker installed (for Keycloak)
 	 •	Docker Compose installed
 	 •	Browser to test login

 🚀 Setup & Run
   1. Start Keycloak (Docker)